-Prerequisite: MATH 952 or a high school (or GED) diploma
+Prerequisite: MATH 952 or a high school (or GED) diploma Lecture: Minimum 64 hours per semester

 This course includes basic topics of algebra: (a) operations with signed numbers and algebraic expressions, (b) algebra of integer exponents, (c) solutions of first degree, fractional, and literal equations, (d) factoring including common factors, difference of squares, sum and difference of cubes, trinomials, and grouping, (e) rational expressions, (f) first degree equations in two variables and their transformations into a graphical representation.
 Emphasis will be placed on factoring and rational expressions.